Oriassia/exam-system/README.md

 ### CORS Issues

-The backend has CORS enabled for all origins.
+Both backends have CORS enabled for all origins.
 If you encounter CORS errors:

 - Ensure both frontend and backend are running
 - Check browser console for specific error messages

-### Python Dependencies
+### Python Dependencies (Flask Backend)

 If you encounter import errors: